blockapps/strato-getting-started/README.md

 *Steps to setup and run STRATO Developer Trial Edition using Docker on your machine*

-1) Register for access to STRATO Developer Edition trial image here: http://developers.blockapps.net/trial
+1) Register for access to STRATO Developer Edition trial here: http://developers.blockapps.net/trial

 2) Clone this repo using git clone.